Superheroes in Hastings Library

 Christmas – Australian Women’s Weekly

-Classic and contemporary Christmas Cakes – Nadene Hurst
+Classic and contemporary Christmas Cakes – Nadene

 Christmas Made Easy – Mary Cadogan